Strilanc/Strilanc.github.io/_posts/2017-03-13-low-circuit-width-benefits.md

 Now suppose that these adders were a small part of a larger computation, and elsewhere in the global circuit there were a lot of other operations that would benefit from borrowing dirty ancilla.
 The ripple-carry adder has a lot more space where qubits aren't touched for a proportionally long time.
-And, if the processes borrowing the ancilla *also* have a sweeping-up-and-down kind of shape so the ancilla they borrow can be subletted to yet more circuits then things fit together *particularly* nicely.
+And, if the processes borrowing the ancilla *also* have a sweeping-up-and-down kind of shape so the ancilla they borrow can be subleased to yet more circuits then things fit together *particularly* nicely.

 This is a lot clearer if you re-arrange the ripple-carry circuit so that the input and output bits are interleaved instead of grouped: